Such an aspiration requires more than an architectural skill set: it depends on a deep understanding of the psyche and of the physical world.

 If I accomplish nothing else in fifty years of work, I’d be happy if this Inner Nature / Mother Nature imperative were to become a core part of our design ethos!

-But I love designing, and I’m really only retiring from custom home work.
-I hope to draw two or three homes just the way I’d like to see them built, without a custom client calling the shots.
-One will be the Mountain House, one the Canyon House, and one the Affordable House.
-All will aim to be carbon-neutral and a total joy to live in.
+I still hope to draw two or three homes just the way I’d like to see them built.
+One, the Mountain House, may in fact be the one I’m about to start.
+Then comes the Canyon House, and then the carbon-zero Affordable House.
+All will aim to be carbon-free and a total joy to live in.
 I’ll model them up, show them on the website, and we’ll see if anyone wants to buy the plans and customize them.